To get the most out of your algorithm profile and boost its visibility, follow these tips to create the best algorithm profile possible.

 The algorithm description is front-and-center on the algorithm profile page.
 Use the description to write a clear explanation of what the algorithm does, what kind of input it takes, and what kind of output the user can expect.
 Be sure to highlight the various ways your algorithm can be used so that users get a thorough understanding of what types of problems the algorithm solves.

-Be sure to quickly describe the input needed to call the algorithm and the types it accepts.
+Be sure to provide a brief description of the input needed to call the algorithm and the types it accepts.
 For example, you can say that the algorithm takes a string of text or an integer.
 If an algorithm has optional input parameters, be sure to include those and descriptions of what each option does.

 It is also helpful to explain what the output of the algorithm should be.
 If your algorithm returns an output that corresponds to a value system, be sure to explain what it means.
 For example, in the algorithm for Sentiment Analysis, the user gets an output of a number between 0 and 4.
 The algorithm description describes what these numbers mean; in this case, the sentiment rating of very negative, negative, neutral, positive, and very positive.